epage/cargo-script-mvs/0000-cargo-script.md

 - `cargo add` and `cargo remove` may not support editing embedded manifests initially
 - Path-dependencies may not refer to single-file packages at this time (they don't have a `lib` target anyways)

+Single-file packages will not be accepted as `path` or `git` dependencies.

 The lockfile for single-file packages will be placed in `CARGO_TARGET_DIR`.
 In the future, when workspaces are supported, that will allow a user to have a persistent lockfile.